Vasilisalook/vasilisalook.github.io/_posts/2023-05-30-my-fifth-module.md

 I understand that the concept of an intelligent agent is used metaphorically to bring together currently disconnected strands of computer science, such as machine learning, robotics, multi-agent systems, and so on.

+## Unit 5.
+Development Team Project

+- Team Discussions

 ## Unit 6.
 Creating Agent Dialogues

-I have created a simple [Agent Dialogue using KQML](https://github.com/Vasilisalook/vasilisalook.github.io/blob/main/KQML.docx) to design communications between agents. strengths and weaknesses of agent communications languages
+I have created an [Agent Dialogue using KQML](https://github.com/Vasilisalook/vasilisalook.github.io/blob/main/KQML.docx) to design a basic example of communication between agents.

+We had a discussion with fellow students on the strengths and weaknesses of agent communication languages (ACLs).
+I realised that KQML was popular in the 1990s, whereas nowadays the Foundation for Intelligent Physical Agents (FIPA-ACL) is more commonly used.
+Unlike Python or Java, ACLs are more complex and offer greater interoperability, although they lack language integration.

+- Summary for the Fellow Students discussion

+## Unit 7.

 ## Unit 8.
 Creating Parse Trees